-Anyone over the age of 16.
-You don’t have to live in the community or take up the broadband service.
+Shares are still available to anyone who would like to invest in a F4RN.
+They can be bought by anyone over the age of 16 and you don’t have to live in the community or take up the broadband service.

 How much share interest will be paid?